Akiho Yoshizawa: Mainstream film and other ventures

 Later that year, Yoshizawa starred as a woman driving a dekotora or "decorated truck" inherited from her father in the October 2008 action film Deco Truck Gal Nami.
 The film spawned three V-cinema sequels starring Yoshizawa and "an entire genre of 'Lady Trucker' films in Japan."
 An English-language version of the original film was released through Switchblade Pictures in December 2013 as Big Bad Mama-San – Dekotora 1.

 In an erotic manga-based V-cinema, the November 2008 TMC release Irokoishi : Horo-hen kabuki-cho zecchotaiketsu!! (艶恋師 放浪編 歌舞伎町 絶頂対決！！), Yoshizawa plays the heroine Rie.
 In this third installment in the Irokoishi series (called in English Irokoishi3: Wandering—Kabukicho Ecstasy Battle!!), Rie is the victim of erotic hypnosis by the evil Ishida and is rescued by the hero Kikunosuke using his superior sexual techniques.
 Also in 2008, Yoshizawa starred as the title character in the V-cinema science-fiction fantasy Maid-Droid which was subsequently released theatrically by Shintōhō Eiga in January 2009.
 In 2010 Yoshizawa was selected to star in the inaugural episode in the "Scary Erotic Ghost Stories" (エロ怖い怪談) series of videos combining horror and eroticism.

 In 2015, she starred in the Korean thriller film Maze: Secret Love.

 A former highschool judo competitor herself, Yoshizawa has several ties to Japanese professional wrestling.
-Wrestler and mixed martial artist Alexander Otsuka has revealed himself as a fan of Yoshizawa, while All Japan Pro Wrestling held a special "Akiho Yoshizawa Cup" at an event sponsored by S1 No. 1 Style on January 22, 2010, which was won by the team of Keiji Mutoh, Masakatsu Funaki and S1 Mask under the management of Yoshizawa's usual coworker Megu Fujiura.
+Wrestler and mixed martial artist Alexander Otsuka has revealed himself as a fan of Yoshizawa, while All Japan Pro Wrestling held a special "Akiho Yoshizawa Cup" at an event sponsored by S1 No. 1 Style on January 22, 2010, which was won by the team of Keiji Muto, Masakatsu Funaki and S1 Mask under the management of Yoshizawa's usual coworker Megu Fujiura.